 1. Upcycle Old Items

 Do you despise those oak, builder’s grade cabinets in your home?
 They may be difficult to match with flooring, but many are built to be quite sturdy.
 Instead of going out and buying new cabinets, which requires sacrificing more trees and a whole manufacturing process, consider refinishing the cabinets you already have.
-Another option is to buy used cabinets at a local flea market or salvage yard and refinish those for your suddenly-green bathroom remodel.
+Another option is to buy used cabinets at a local flea market or salvage yard and refinish those for your suddenly eco-friendly bathroom remodel.

 2. Install Water Saving Fixtures